shrumit/SpendBucket/README.md

 # Spend Bucket

-## About

-A full-stack RESTful single-page application to track shared expenses in a group of people.
+*A full-stack RESTful single-page application to track shared expenses in a group of people.*

-### Server
+## Server

-Written with the intention of using only the standard Go libraries, without using 3rd-party frameworks or routers.
-Consequently, the only 3rd-party dependencies are `go-sql-driver/mysql` and `dgrijalva/jwt-go`.
+Written with the intention of leveraging only the standard Go libraries, without 3rd-party frameworks or routers.

-**Compiling**
+#### Compiling

 Ensure that the project directory is included in the GOPATH.
-Then run `go install` from the `server` directory.
+Run `go install` in `server`.

-### Site
+## Site

-Built with Vue.js and Vuex, and bundled using Webpack.
-The design (non-strictly) adheres to Material Design guidelines by using components from muse-ui and vue-material.
+Built with Vue.js, Vuex and superagent; bundled using Webpack.
+Uses Material Design UI components from muse-ui and vue-material.

-**Compiling**
+#### Compiling

-Run `npm run build` in site directory to generate a production build.
-Files in `dist` may then be served using a web server such as Nginx.
+Run `npm run build` in site directory to generate a production build in the `dist` directory.

-### Database
+## Database

-The schema is written for MySQL and can be loaded from `schema.sql` in the  `sql` directory.
-Dummy data is provided in `dummy.sql`, encased in a MySQL Event that resets the dummy account to default every 10 minutes.
+Schema is written for MySQL.
+Dummy data is encased in a MySQL Event that resets the dummy account to default every 10 minutes.

-The server application is decoupled from the choice of data store.
-Simply implement the DataController interface found in `controller.go` . `controllerImpl.go` contains the current MySQL-targeted implementation.
+The choice of data store is completely decoupled from the server application and can be swapped for anything implementing the DataController interface in `controller.go`.
+The current MySQL controller can be found in `controllerImpl.go`.

 ## License

-GNU Affero GPLv3 licensed.
-See LICENSE for details.
+GNU AGPL v3